Rare Books and Special Collections

 MASC also holds notable 20th century books, such as the first edition of James Joyce’s Ulysses, and collections of British writers including D. H. Lawrence, John Masefield, the Powys brothers, Rose McCaulay, and Charles Williams.

 The George and Frank C. Hirahara Collection is considered the largest private collection of photos depicting life in the Japanese American incarceration camp at Heart Mountain Wyoming.
 This collection contains over 2000 images taken and processed from January 1943 to November 1945.
 George Hirahara and his son Frank captured images of camp life and special family milestones such as engagement celebrations, weddings, and family portraits.
-To view the digital images of the Hirahara photographs, please visit the George and Frank C. Hirahara Photograph Collection.
+To view the digital images of the Hirahara photographs, please visit the George and Frank C. Hirahara Digital Collection.

 The Smithcors Collection of Veterinary History was formed over a period of 35 years by J.F.
 Smithcors, DVM, PhD, who developed the first course in veterinary history (1955) to be taught in America.
 The collection is distinguished not only by its scope (more than 1,300 titles), but also its deep holdings of multiple editions of individual authors, for example 19 editions of works by Henry Bracken 1697-1764 and 18 books by William Gibson 1680-1750.